-- We will ensure that all of our teaching approaches help our pupils build resilience to extremism and give pupils a positive sense of identity through the development of critical thinking skills. - Hereign will for the first first first will be will ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it.
+- We will ensure that all of our teaching approaches help our pupils build resilience to extremism and give pupils a positive sense of identity through the development of critical thinking skills. - We will ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it.